Physician Retirement Plan: Issues You Must Address Before Retirement

 After the big rocks, everything else is detail.

-So what are the issues you must address before retirement?
+So what are the issues you must address before retirement in your Physician Retirement Plan?

 The Big Rocks change depending on the level of risk you are comfortable with and your fundedness.